daler/dotfiles/README.md

+# Overview and rationale

 Starting with a fresh install of Ubuntu, CentOS, or macOS, with this repo I can be up and running with everything I need plus all my configurations and plugins in a couple of minutes.

+The end result is:

+- neovim with all plugins installed (see below section on plugins), and powerline fonts to make it look nice
+- all the useful packages and libraries I use
+- full conda environment
+- fzf, ag, autojump installed
+- all my shortcuts

 # `setup.sh`